FusionComputingLab/freegsnke/docs/README.md

 bash build_documentation.sh
 ```

+This may take several minutes to complete as it runs some examples of the code to generate the documentation.

 ## Viewing the documentation

 After building, open the `docs/_build/html/index.html` file in a browser to view the documentation landing page.